moonlight8978/dotfiles/.github/actions/console-log/README.md

-# git-head-commit
+# console-log

-Action to post message to Discord
+Log a message (single or multi-line) in Github Actions

 ### Usage